 Accommodation in Vienna

-We really didn’t have a hard time finding accommodation.
+We really didn’t have a hard time finding accommodation in Vienna during the Ball season.
 I heard that hotels fill fast.
-However, we didn’t book any luxury hotels and I assume those are the ones many ball-goers book.
+However, we didn’t book any luxury hotels and I assume those are the ones some ball-goers book.
 Given that the ball season is not high tourist season, the more basic hotels are quite readily available and not as expensive, as in summer.

-I decided to book one at about 20 minutes walking distance from the venue to make sure that we could get back late, when the metro no longer works.
+Where we stayed – a mid-range option: I decided to book a hotel at about 20 minutes walking distance from Hofburg – the venue of Kaffeesiederball we attended – to make sure that we could get back late, when the metro no longer works.
 Of course, you can get around by taxi, but that’s pretty expensive in Vienna.
+The hotel was Hotel Graf Stadion.
+It was very clean and well maintained.
+Interestingly, it has some old elements remaining throughout, like a staircase and a very cute old elevator.
+The staff were welcoming and nice.

-What to Expect at the Ball: Our Experience at the Coffee Brewers’ Ball (Kafeesiederball)
+What to Expect at the Viennese Ball: Our Experience at the Coffee Brewers’ Ball (Kaffeesiederball)

 We arrived to the Hofburg Palace at around 8pm to attend the Coffee Brewers’ Ball (Kafeesiederball).
 We were not sure about the entrance, but it was easy to spot with the dressed-up people heading there.
 The doors normally open around 7pm (check your ticket and the website).
 We showed our printed tickets at the door and received the traditional Ballspende – that’s a small gift that women receive at the balls.
 This was a fan with the ball’s theme.